-For over 45 years AGBU has been researching genetic markers that improve the healthiness and productivity of a range of species.
+For nearly 50 years AGBU has been researching genetic markers that improve the healthiness and productivity of a range of species.

 Using massive datasets on animals and plants worldwide and creating highly complicated algorithms, our team delivers knowledge and tools that help breeders identify the best animals and plants.
 Through our partners, this information is then made available and useful for breeders and producers in all industries.